 If you find you do not return to your normal routine after a few weeks it is important to seek professional help.

-Children can also suffer from stress following a fire.
+Children and teenagers can also suffer from stress following a fire.
 Understanding and recognising your child’s responses to these events can assist you in providing support and helping them to cope effectively with the feelings, thoughts and behaviours they are experiencing.